Natural California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.

 The La Brea site, discovered by a Spanish expedition on August 3, 1769, originated from naturally produced California oil seeps found onshore and offshore.

-“We proceeded for three hours on a good road; to the right were extensive swamps of bitumen which is called chapapote,” Franciscan friar Juan Crespi noted in a diary of the expedition.
+“We proceeded for three hours on a good road; to the right were extensive swamps of bitumen which is called chapapote,” noted Franciscan Friar Juan Crespi, who accompanied the expedition led by Gaspar de Portola.

-“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” he added.
+“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” the friar added in his diary.

-Crespi – the first person to use the term bitumen – described the sticky pools in southern California where crude oil had been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
+Friar Crespi was the first person to use the term bitumen.
+The black pools he described were where oil had been seeping through fissures in coastal plain sediments for more than 40,000 years.

-Today, the Page Museum,located at the Rancho La Brea Tar Pits in the heart of Los Angeles, is one of the world’s most famous sources of fossils, recognized for having the largest and most diverse assemblage of extinct Ice Age plants and animals.
+The Page Museum at the Rancho La Brea Tar Pits west of downtown Los Angeles on Wilshire Boulevard, is one of the world’s most famous sources of Ice Age fossils.
+Thanks to its local resource, the museum has uncovered and preserved the largest and most diverse assemblage of extinct plants and animals.